Original Research ARTICLE

 The study protocol was approved by the local ethics committee of the RWTH Aachen University.
 Before being enrolled in the study, written informed consent was obtained from each subject in accordance with the Declaration of Helsinki.

-TN-J contributed to the conception and design of the study, and supervised data acquisition, analysis, and interpretation, as well as manuscript writing.
+TN-J contributed to the conception and design of the study, and supervised data acquisition, analysis, and interpretation, as well as manuscript proofreading.
 LM, MS, and AN conducted informed consent.
 WG arranged MRI settings.
 KN, TW, and VK performed analysis of the MRI data.
-KN contributed to data acquisition, analysis, interpretation, and manuscript writing.
+KN contributed to data acquisition, analysis, interpretation, and wrote the manuscript.
 CH contributed to data acquisition.
-TW, TA, WG, and UH contributed to manuscript writing.
+TW, TA, WG, and UH contributed to manuscript proofreading.

 This work was sponsored by the foundation program “START” of the Ministry of Science and Research of the state of North Rhine-Westphalia, Germany.